Introduction: DNS security threats and mitigations

-Some resolvers, when sending out requests to root, TLD, or other nameservers, select the nameserver's IP addressed based on the shortest distance (latency).
+Some resolvers, when sending out requests to root, TLD, or other name servers, select the name server's IP address based on the shortest distance (latency).
 We recommend that you randomize destination IP addresses to add entropy to the outgoing requests.
-In Google Public DNS, we simply pick a nameserver randomly among configured nameservers for each zone, somewhat favoring fast and reliable nameservers.
+In Google Public DNS, we simply pick a name server randomly among configured name servers for each zone, somewhat favoring fast and reliable name servers.

 If you are concerned about latency, you can use round-trip time (RTT) banding, which consists of randomizing within a range of addresses that are below a certain latency threshold (e.g. 30 ms, 300 ms, etc.).